hero banner image

 Your future career

 To keep up with current industry affairs, modules are continuously reviewed and updated.
-Including a dedicated ‘employability’ module.
+Alongside a dedicated employability focus, you’ll develop research, data and digital skills, including ethical AI use, so you graduate ready for a fast-changing justice sector.

 See what recent graduates are up to